 - In the United States, 50% of low-income graduates have medical school loan debt that exceeds $100,000.

 - Among those with debts that exceed $200,000, those with Perkins or disadvantaged student loans are the majority.

 - Among students entering medical school, 14.5% had debts unrelated to their education.

 - Among those, 58.2% had less than $10,000 in debt unrelated to their education.

 - 11.2% had noneducational debts exceeding $100,000.

 Financial struggles affect demographics to varying degrees.
-Though it’s difficult to pinpoint the exact cause of financial disparities from one group to another, most sociologists, economists, and behavioral scientists agree that the root causes are social or socioeconomic factors.
+Sociologists, economists, and behavioral scientists agree that the root causes of financial disparities are social or socioeconomic factors.